 Anyone who manages a database knows that the job has it’s less-than-glamorous moments.
 Not that anyone would call this work glamorous…which is precisely why I love it.

-How do you organize your work requests?
+How do you organize work requests?
 Have you got your system down?

-I’ll be honest: when it comes to task management, I’ve started, abandoned and restarted systems.
-It’s easy to let ourselves get disorganized when things get chaotic!
+When it comes to project management, I’ve started and fallen off many systems.
+It’s easy to let yourself get disorganized as things get chaotic!